bokeh/bokeh/sphinx/source/docs/user_guide/interaction/legends.rst

 either ``"hide"`` or ``"mute"``.

 .. note::
-    Interactive legend features currently work on "per-glyph" legends.
-Legends that are created by specifying a column to automatically group do no yet work with the features described below
+    Interactive legends only work on "per-glyph" legends.
+Grouped legends do not yet support the features described below.

 Hiding Glyphs
 ~~~~~~~~~~~~~